sebiva/Confs/README.md

 be installed.
 If all goes well, the dotfiles should be installed to $HOME, and scripts to $HOME/.scripts (which is in the PATH in .zshrc).

+## Vim adaptations

+To get certain erlang repositories working (mixing rebar2 and rebar3), the 'vim-erlang-compiler.path' file must be applied to the plugin in ~/.vim/bundle/vim-erlang-compiler after vim has been installed.

 ## Keymap